brex-it/3dconv/README.md

 With the `--transformation` or `-T` option we can apply any of the supported affine transformations (or a combination of them) to the model.
-For the exact syntax and the full list of transformations consult the manual (`man` subcommand).
+For the exact syntax and the full list of transformations consult the manual (`--help` command line option).

 A `--properties` option is also available which causes the program to print some geometrical properties of the model and if any transformation is